 Do German Shepherds Shed?

-Many people mistakenly think that breeds like the Poodle don’t lose fur because they don’t see it.
+Many people mistakenly think that breeds like the Poodle don’t shed fur because they don’t see it on their carpets and furniture.

 The Truth About Dog Allergies